NEU-DSG/tapas-docs/dev-docs/vm_setup.md

 6. make sure exist is running, go to http://localhost:8848/exist

-7. make sure solr is running, go to http://localhost:8986/solr
+7. make sure solr is running, go to http://localhost:8986/solr (If solr is down locally try stopping and starting jetty with rake jetty:stop and rake jetty:start.
+If solr is down on prod, it has to be restarted by restarting tomcat with /sbin/service tomcat restart.)

 8. make sure rails is running, go to http://rails_api.localhost:8080/